 Notes: The table shows logit coefficients.
 The dependent variable is an indicator variable for selective abstention in any election in columns (1) and (2), selective abstention in either the local or national election in columns (3) and (4), and not voting in any election in columns (5) and (6).
-The estimations in columns (1) and (2) are conditional on voting in any election, and the estimations in columns (3) and (4) are conditional on voting in either the local or the national election.
-Robust standard errors are reported in parentheses. \\\, \\ and \ denote statistical significance at 1%, 5% and 10% levels, respectively.
+The estimations in columns (1) and (2) are conditional on voting in any election, and the estimations in columns (3) and (4) are conditional on voting in either the local or the national election. \\\, \\ and \ denote statistical significance at 1%, 5% and 10% levels, respectively.